kilasuelika/DataFrameCpp/README.md

 If the key map is long long, then the value is the start of indexing.

+Type of indices:

+1. `template <typename KeyType> class KeyValueIndex`: key-value type index.
+Multiple rows can associated with a single key.
+2. `template <typename KeyType> class UniqueKeyValueIndex`: Unique version key-value type index.
+An exception will be generated when there are multiple rows for a single key.
+1.
 #### DataFrame

 Consists of `Index` and multiple `Series`.